RetamalVictor/blog/learning journey/Sys-Eng_part_1.md

 | **Need extraction**      | What hurts?  | Long braking, risk of runaway, laggy or dropped FPV.       |
 | **Mission wording**      | Outcome?     | “Stop safely and stream low-latency video with hobby parts.”|

-The table may look trivial, but it took three sticky-note sessions to collapse sprawling wish-lists into a **single declarative sentence**.
+The table may look trivial, but it took three sticky-note sessions to collapse sprawling wish-lists into defined mission points with a  **single declarative sentence**.

-That sentence now acts as a gatekeeper: any feature that cannot prove it helps *stop* or *stream* is postponed or killed.
+>**Mission M.1 — Braking Safety**
+*Bring the buggy from 30 km h⁻¹ to a full stop in ≤ 1.2 m, or within 100 ms of radio loss, without wheel lock-up.*

+>**Mission M.2 — Low-Latency Situational Awareness**
+*Provide a forward-facing FPV stream with ≤ 120 ms glass-to-glass latency, using hobby-grade parts and keeping the extra electronics under $ 60.*

+Those two missions become the filters for every requirement that follows.

 ---